 Santa Cruz Island is known for some of the best scuba diving in the Galapagos.
 Divers can explore reefs and caves teeming with marine life, including sea turtles, sharks, and colorful fish.
 Some of the most popular dive sites include Gordon Rocks and Seymour.

 While not technically part of Santa Cruz Island, a trip to the nearby Bartolome Island is a must-do for visitors.
-The island is known for its unique rock formations, stunning views, and wildlife, including sea lions and penguins.
+The island is known for its unique rock formations, stunning views, and wildlife, including sea lions and penguins(!).
 Visitors can hike to the top of the island for an unforgettable panoramic view of the surrounding landscape.
+Check out this full day tour of Bartolome Island and Sullivan Bay, which includes hotel pickup, lunch, and round-trip transport.

 A trip to the Galapagos wouldn’t be complete without taking a snorkeling excursion. this is one of the best ways to experience the unique and diverse wildlife of the Galapagos.
 Get an up close look and swim with sea turtles, countless varieties of colorful fish, sharks,